ionic-team/ionic-docs/src/pages/react.md

 <div class="pull-left">

-## Native Tools
+## More than mobile

-Ionic React officially supports [Capacitor](https://capacitor.ionicframework.com) as it's native runtime.
-This means it's possible to deploy to native iOS, native Android, Electron, and the web with PWAs.
+Deploy your Ionic React projects to native iOS, Android, Electron, and the web as a Progressive Web App, using [Capacitor](https://capacitor.ionicframework.com), a modern native runtime.
+All with one shared codebase.

 </div>